 Pay Close Attention To Addbacks

-Addbacks are business expenses on the financial statement that the seller says will essentially “go away” when the business is sold and the buyer takes possession.
+Addbacks are business expenses on the financial statement that the seller says will essentially “go away” when the business is sold, and the buyer takes possession.

 In that way, it’s an attempt by the seller to show what the actual profitability and consequent value of the company is when certain expenses are removed.
 In the eyes of the seller, those expenses are either not “real” company expenses or are related to the current owner and will not transfer to the buyer.
-Or they were one-time expenses that the new owner will not incur.
+Or they were one-time expenses that the new owner would not incur.

 For example, if the previous owner was fond of making certain charitable donations, they will likely argue that this wouldn’t be a cost of doing business, thus it would be added back to the earnings of the business.

-But if you accept an addback from the seller, it means these expenses will not be included in your free cash flow calculation after you buy the business and sometimes these expenses turn out to be necessary.
+But if you accept an addback from the seller, it means these expenses will not be included in your free cash flow calculation after you buy the business, and sometimes these expenses turn out to be necessary.

 When you’re in the midst of an acquisition, you need to go through each revenue and expense item and ask yourself a few key questions: